 In the United States, 1 out of 25 pregnant women are diagnosed with it, according to the Centers for Disease Control and Prevention.

 Apart from high blood pressure, other symptoms include protein in urine (proteinuria), and swelling of the ankles, hands, and face.
+Some women may even develop tinnitus during their pregnancy.

 In addition, a woman might gain a large amount of weight even though she hasn’t dramatically changed her eating habits.